SKELUX/distressful_hallway_simulator/README.md

 Controls: WASD, space to jump, shift to crouch, click to interact, esc to pause

-A lot of stuff is incomplete, see todo.txt for future plans.
+A lot of stuff is incomplete, see todo.txt for future ideas/plans.